KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 # Best Practices for Writing Prompts

-(@Meenal: add a cross-reference to "effective prompts" doc in this section - you can decide where you want to add in this section.)

 The following best practices will help you with writing more detailed prompts:

 * Be **specific** and include theme, tone, and visual intent.